-Now I’m a Midwesterner, so ya gotta know I’m usually all about big one-pot meals and anything with potatoes, any way you want to serve them.
-In this case, though, really you can’t go wrong with serving this meal over pasta.
-Linguini, Fettucini or any wider noodle works so well with this.
-Add a simple side, I chose simple Glazed Carrots (they keep the budget under control) but green beans or Brussels sprouts would work well too, and you’re done.
+Now I’m a Midwesterner, so ya gotta know I’m usually all about anything with potatoes, any way you want to serve them.
+In this case, though, really you can’t go wrong with serving this meal over pasta, either.
+Linguini, Fettucini, or any wider noodle works so well with this.
+Add a simple side, I chose simple Glazed Carrots (they keep the budget under control) but Brussels sprouts would work well too.

-And if you’d like to go with mashed potatoes instead of pasta, I’ve served this pot roast that way many times.
-It’s marvelous that way, too.
+And if you’d like to go with mashed potatoes instead of pasta, it’s marvelous that way, too.
 For a lower-carb option, you might want to try a Cauliflower Mash.
 With all the strong Balsamic flavor, it stands up nicely to this Instant Pot Cauliflower Mash.

 Making Balsamic Marinated Pot Roast:

 There is nothing to making this.
-Prepare and marinate ahead of time.
-When you’re ready to cook, slice the onions, nestle in the beef and pour a can of tomatoes with their juice right over it.
-Tuck it into the oven and pull it out three and a half hours or so later and that’s it!
+Prepare by stabbing the roast and inserting the garlic and marinating ahead of time.
+When you’re ready to cook, slice the onions, nestle in the beef, and pour a can of tomatoes with their juice right over it.
+Tuck it into the oven, covered, and pull it out three and a half hours or so later when it’s meltingly tender and that’s it!

 There is one optional step.
 This pot roast makes a lot of thin sauce.
-If you’d like it thicker, after removing your pot roast, add about a heaping teaspoon of cornstarch into a cup and stir in a little water.
+If you’d like it thicker, after removing your pot roast, add about a heaping teaspoon of cornstarch into a cup and stir in a little water until it’s liquidy.
 Add it to the sauce, bring the sauce to a simmer and stir in the cornstarch mixture.
 Now your sauce will have a bit more of a gravy-like consistency.

 Saving Money on Balsamic Marinated Pot Roast: